3mdeb/news-and-ideas/post.md

 # Speed up flashing procedure

 There is magic flashrom parameter `spispeed`.
 Value it accepts depends on hardware.
-RPi support max 125MHz, but MinnowBoard chip has max speed of 80MHz.
+RPi supports max 125MHz, but MinnowBoard chip has max speed of 80MHz.
-Typical flashing time without that parameter is ~6min and it happen that default SPI speed is set to 512kHz, so changing it matters a lot.
+Typical flashing time without that parameter is ~6min and it seems that default SPI speed is set to 512kHz, so changing it matters a lot.
 From my experiments 32MHz works without problems.